 Pfeiffer Films And Meg Movies asks how I define what a classic film is.

 To me a film is a classic if it can be enjoyed and admired throughout the generations.
 There is a reason that so many of the films made in the classic era are described as being classics.
-These films have stood the test of time, they are still accessible, admirable, and so expertly made.
+These films have stood the test of time and contain stories and characters that resonate with audiences decades after they were made.

 Three timeless classics: Gone With The Wind, Sunset Blvd and Rebecca.
 Screenshots by me.